ericdc1/Dapper.SimpleCRUD/README.md

 ```

 Notes:
-- This uses your raw SQL so be careful to not create SQL injection holes
+- This uses your raw SQL so be careful to not create SQL injection holes or use the Parameters option
 - There is nothing stopping you from adding an order by clause using this method

 Execute a query with a where clause and map the results to a strongly typed List with Paging